df8oe/UHSDR/mchf-eclipse/bootloader/readme.txt

-You need to add 5V supply to connector via schottky-diode and (poly)fuse 0.5A to make usb-key work.
-You can add these components on ui-board.
-5V pin of usb connector is located nearest to the bottom side of the ui pcb.
-Solder anode of diode to +5V and cathode via fuse to described usb pin.
-It is a good idea to add tantalum 100uF/6V on 5V-Pin of USB for cleaning power supply of stick.

-You need usb-key with filesystem FAT/FAT32.
+You need USB-key with filesystem FAT/FAT32.

-For firmware-upgrade you must plug the usb-key to mchf otg (mikto-usb).
+For firmware-upgrade you must plug the USB-key to mchf big USB plug.

 1) Only saving old firmware to key:
 Press BAND- button and hold it.
 Then press power button and